openhab/openhab-js/README.md

 ### Default Installation

-Install the openHAB [JavaScript Scripting add-on](https://www.openhab.org/addons/automation/jsscripting/), a version of this library will be automatically installed and available to ECMAScript 2024+ rules created using [File Based Rules](#file-based-rules) or [UI Based Rules](#ui-based-rules).
+Install the openHAB [JavaScript Scripting add-on](https://www.openhab.org/addons/automation/jsscripting/), a version of this library will be automatically installed and available to ECMAScript 2024+ rules created using [File-Based Rules](#file-based-rules) or [Rules in Main UI](#rules-in-main-ui).

 openHAB also provides the [JavaScript Scripting (Nashorn) add-on](https://www.openhab.org/addons/automation/jsscriptingnashorn/), which is based on the older Nashorn JavaScript engine.
 This is referred to as `ECMA - 262 Edition 5.1` or `application/javascript;version=ECMAScript-5.1` in the Main UI.
 _This library is not compatible with this older runtime._